biorisk/httpfolder/README.md

 Currently, only supports serving the current working directory.
 Will allow you to traverse directories below

 Based on the FileServer in the standard golang http library.

+If you wish to change the html upload form, you will need <a href="https://github.com/jteeuwen/go-bindata">go-bindata</a> installed.